 The choir participates in worship on a regular basis, and members also participate in field trips and other fun activities.
 Singing in choir gives our youngsters a wonderful opportunity to grow in the faith - something the congregation promises to support every time a child is baptized.
 Please remember these promises, and help us to bring even more of our young people into active participation in the worship and fellowship of the church through our choirs.

 All older church youth (grades 7 through 12) with an interest in music are encouraged to share their talents!
-The Lam Teen Tintinnabulators (see below), Early Worship music, Youth Sundays and adult choir are just some of the ways in which young musicians can participate.
+Early Worship music, Youth Sundays and adult choir are just some of the ways in which young musicians can participate.
 We'll be in touch as opportunities arise, but don't hesitate to let us know of your interests.
 Don't hide your light under a bushel!

 Lam Handbell Choir

-The LAM HANDBELL CHOIR consists of 13 adult handbell ringers, and rehearses Sunday evenings from 7:00-8:00 in room 205 of Murray Hall.
-If you read music and are interested in participating in the Lam Handbell Choir, please contact Ruth Floyd.
+The Lam Handbell Choir consists of 13 adult handbell ringers, and rehearses Sunday evenings from 7:00-8:00 in room 205 of Murray Hall.
+If you read music and are interested in participating in the Lam Handbell Choir, please contact William McCorkle, director, or Mayumi Smitka, co-director.
 We are in short supply of substitute ringers, so please prayerfully consider joining this ministry in that capacity.

 The fire that burned our sanctuary in 2000, destroyed our old organ.
 As part of the reconstruction we commissioned a pipe organ from C.B.
 Fisk, Inc., of Gloucester, MA.
 In 2006 the congregation turned out to unload the organ's many parts.
 Tuning and voicing of the organ was completed in the spring of 2007 and it was formally dedicated to God's service in January, 2008.